Guides

 Don’t use threats

-Constantly emphasizing negative consequences can lead to feelings of anxiety, fear, and low confidence, which can have the opposite effect on teenagers’ study habits and motivation to study, says Mohamad Naamani, Clinical Psychologist, Priory Wellbeing Centre, Abu Dhabi:
+Constantly emphasising negative consequences can lead to feelings of anxiety, fear, and low confidence, which can have the opposite effect on teenagers’ study habits and motivation to study, says Mohamad Naamani, Clinical Psychologist, Priory Wellbeing Centre, Abu Dhabi:

 “Fear-based messages are in fact less effective in motivating people to take action.
 While it’s important to highlight the possible disadvantages or consequences of not revising, it’s even more important to focus on the benefits of studying (e.g., personal growth, increased knowledge and skills).